 Dog sitting duties

 Along with the pet sitter responsibilities above, there are additional dog sitter responsibilities often required.
-Explore the usual dog sitter duties below, to make sure you’re up to the job of taking care of a new canine companion.
+Explore the usual dog sitter duties below, to make sure you’re up to the task of taking care of a new canine companion.

 - Walking the dog